dtzvetkov77/blog-app/README.md

 3. Open http://localhost:3000 in your web browser to view the front-end.
 4. Use an API development tool such as Postman to test the back-end routes at http://localhost:5000/api.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes.
-4. Submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).